 Myth 5: Persistent pain means an injury hasn’t healed properly.

 Injury and pain are not synonymous!
 Many patients with chronic pain have no history of a physical injury.
-This is commonly found in those with a history of emotional abuse or post traumatic stress.
-And even if you did have a pervious injury to a joint or body part, many are well past the normal healing time.
+This is commonly found in those with a history of emotional abuse or post-traumatic stress.
+And even if you did have a previous injury to a joint or body part, many are well past the normal healing time.
 All tissue heals within 3 months.
 If pain persists beyond the three-month period it is known as chronic pain.
 As pain persists there is less of a relationship to the tissues.
-With chronic pain is more about the brain and nervous system being hyper- sensitive.
+With chronic pain is more about the brain and nervous system being hypersensitive.
 The brain is stuck in the alarm phase with pain being a strong motivator.

 Myth 6: Pain means I should rest and not move.

-Rest may be needed after an acute injury but with chronic pain we know that gentle exercise and movement provides a number of positive benefits.
-Some of the many benefit include not only keeping you strong and mobile, but healthy movement releases powerful opiate like endorphins that help to decrease pain.
-Yes, your brain has its own built in medicine cabinet.
+Rest may be needed after an acute injury but with chronic pain, we know that gentle exercise and movement provides a number of positive benefits.
+Some of the many benefits include not only keeping you strong and mobile, but healthy movement releases powerful opiate-like endorphins that help to decrease pain.
+Yes, your brain has its own built-in medicine cabinet.
 Gentle exercise also sends a signal to the brain that moment is OK, you are safe, and helps to quiet an overly sensitive nervous system.
 The more you move, the more confident you feel.
 The more confident you feel the less fear of movement you have and can return to an active and pain-free life.